-A few days ago, in the middle of the night.
-My sister woke me up, unintentionally, with her ranting.
+A few days ago in the middle of the night, my sister woke me up, unintentionally, with her ranting.
 Though on the hindsight, I cannot call it a rant because the softness of her voice only kept it as a mutter.
-My sister, a gente and unique soul, sleeps with her eyes open.
-Don’t be surprised, it’s not rare as one may think and it’s not fully open as one would assume.
+My sister, a gentle and unique soul, sleeps with her eyes open.
+Don’t be surprised; it’s not as rare as one might think, and it’s not completely open as one would assume.
 A half of her big googly eyes always sees everything.
-Maybe that’s why, She is always so vigilant during the night, even in her sleep.
-A fly or a mosquito or a cockroach can wake her up, very easily.
-That night, it was termites.
+Maybe that’s why, she is always so vigilant even during the night: even in her sleep.
+A fly, a mosquito, or a cockroach could wake her up very easily, and that night, it was termites.

-If it was the common one which destroys wood, she might have had something to worry about, but this one is different, it’s called ‘winged termites’.
-The name and the underlying physiology might have some similarities, but not the behavior of it.
-I’m sorry, I shouldn’t lie to my readers, what she found wasn’t actual flying termites but just their wings.
-Before she got to them, someone already did, mother nature herself.
+She was annoyed with their presence disturbing the serene atmosphere which envelops every uneventful night.
+If it was the common one which destroys wood, she might have had something to worry about, but this one was different, it’s called ‘winged termites’.
+The name and the underlying physiology might have some similarities but not the behavior of it.
+I’m sorry; I shouldn’t lie to my readers; what she found wasn’t actual flying termites but just their wings.
+Before she got to them, someone else did: mother nature herself.

 Wings lasted than life-